xR4YM0ND/Aged/Known_Bugs.md

 - Brewing Charcoal with Dirty Water (nomrla water bottles) to Purified Water Bottles - Done

 ### DungeonZ
-- Boss phases (Boss is damage 2/3 , monsters spawn & you have to kill all mobs first to damage the Boss again) (like different stages for the boss fight)
+- [Idea] Boss phases (Boss is damage 2/3 , monsters spawn & you have to kill all mobs first to damage the Boss again) (like different stages for the boss fight)

 ### RPG Difficulty / Nameplate
 - per Dimension Datapack -> Starting Location (xyz) - Done